Our Newest Department: GIS

-SurvTech Solutions is proud to announce that we have officially formed a GIS (Geographic Information System) /BIM (Building Information Modeling) department!
-Jon Douglas will be heading this new department and is based in the Orlando office.
-By making this department, SurvTech will now be able to develop, host, and deliver GIS-ready topographic features, aerial imagery, contours, routes, and any other geospatial asset you could imagine.
-We’ve got the ability to run tremendous volumes of data through our GIS infrastructure, using both local and cloud datastores.
-GIS allows us to collect many localized surveys and put them together on a larger scale to show everywhere we have been, we are currently, and where we are going!
+SurvTech Solutions is proud to announce that we have officially formed a GIS (Geographic Information System) department!
+William Walker leads this department, which was originally launched from our Orlando office.
+By establishing this department, SurvTech is able to develop, host, and deliver GIS-ready topographic features, aerial imagery, contours, routes, and virtually any other geospatial asset you could imagine.

 Vast Library of Survey Files